Azure/FTALive-Sessions/content/data/sqlmigration/introduction.md

 #### [prev](./readme.md) | [home](./readme.md)  | [next](./choosewhichsql.md)

-## Introduction
+## What is this session about
-* So much information out there, why this session?
+* There is _so_ much information out there, why this session?
 * [Data Migration landing page](https://docs.microsoft.com/en-us/data-migration/)